Strandgaard96/vehicle_collision_webpage/docs/README.md

     seamless="seamless"
     frameborder="0">
 </iframe>

+Have a look around, and try to see if you can spot some of the interesting cases we talked about earlier (hint: the insane 43 persons injured crash happened on Herkimer Street in Brooklyn!)

 ### Dangerous roads
 We now turn our attention to the roads in New York.
 It is expected that some roads are more prone to have accidents than others,